ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Reference https://www.terraform.io/docs/language/settings/backends/local.html

 #### Q35.
 You have multiple team members collaborating on infrastructure as code (IaC) using Terraform and want to apply formatting standards for readability.

-- [x] A. How can you format Terraform HCL (HashiCorp Configuration Language) code according to standard Terraform style convention?
+How can you format Terraform HCL (HashiCorp Configuration Language) code according to standard Terraform style convention?

-- [ ] B. Run the terraform fmt command during the code linting phase of your CI/CD process
+- [ ] A. Run the terraform fmt command during the code linting phase of your CI/CD process
-- [ ] C. Designate one person in each team to review and format everyone's code
+- [ ] B. Designate one person in each team to review and format everyone's code
-- [ ] D. Manually apply two spaces indentation and align equal sign "=" characters in every Terraform file (*.tf)
+- [ ] C. Manually apply two spaces indentation and align equal sign "=" characters in every Terraform file (*.tf)
-- [ ] E. Write a shell script to transform Terraform files using tools such as AWK, Python, and sed
+- [ ] D. Write a shell script to transform Terraform files using tools such as AWK, Python, and sed

 > Reference https://www.terraform.io/docs/language/syntax/style.html